Latino theater in the United States

-Assimilation in Latino/Hispanic Theatre
+Assimilation in Latino/Hispanic Theater

-In the early 20th century, adaptation, and assimilation of Latino immigrants to the United States, and the use of their own version of their language in America, began to translate into the written work of Latino theatre.
+In the early 20th century, adaptation, and assimilation of Latino immigrants to the United States, and the use of their own version of their language in America, began to translate into the written work of Latino theater.
 One of the first mainstream plays that was written about the Latino culture and immigration experience in the United States was The Oxcart by René Marqués.
 The Oxcart dramatizes the conflicts between Puerto Rican belonging and displacement on the mainland.
 21st century Puerto Rican and Nuyorican dramatic works address not only American culture but the actual formation of the United States government.
 Examples are the Broadway musical Hamilton by Lin-Manuel Miranda, which tells the story of the American revolution in 1776, and the postcolonial experimental United States of Banana by Giannina Braschi who dramatizes the collapse of the American empire on September 11, 2001.

-The theatre historian Jorge Huerta writes "...you cannot analyze or write about Latina/o theater without also sounding like a sociologist, a political scientist, an ethnographer, etc., because these are all vital discourses in the understanding of our cultures as Latinas and Latinos."
+The theater historian Jorge Huerta writes "...you cannot analyze or write about Latina/o theater without also sounding like a sociologist, a political scientist, an ethnographer, etc., because these are all vital discourses in the understanding of our cultures as Latinas and Latinos."
 He distinguishes the theaters of the three major Latina/o groups – the Chicanas/os, Cuban-Americans and Puerto Ricans – in terms of the history of relations of the three groups with the United States, emphasizing the similarities and differences in their experiences.

 Among the Chicano playwrights of note is Luis Alfaro wrote play Oedipus El Rey at The Public Theater reset Oedipus Rex in South Central LA with a Latino Oedipus.
 Alfaro also adapted Sophocles’ Elektra, which he transformed into Electricidad, a story about a SoCal drug lord.
 Euripides’ Medea became Mojada: A Medea in Los Angeles.
 Cherríe Moraga writes feminist theater, including Watsonville/Circle in the Dirt (2002) and The Hungry Woman (2001).

 Born of a Jewish father and Puerto Rican mother, Quiara Alegría Hudes has written many plays, including The Good Peaches and The Happiest Song Plays Last.
 Among her most successful works are the book for the musical In the Heights (finalist for the 2008 Pulitzer Prize for Drama) and Water by the Spoonful (for which she won the 2012 Pulitzer Prize for Drama).
 Her play Elliot, a Soldier's Fugue was a finalist for the 2007 Pulitzer Prize for Drama.

 Other Latino theater artists include Evelina Fernández, Dolores Prida, Ilan Stavans, María Irene Fornés, Cherríe Moraga, Caridad Svich, Quiara Alegría Hudes, Jorge Ignacio Cortiñas, Tanya Saracho, and Octavio Solis.
 Their works address histories of oppression, political and economic status, cultural nationalism, third world solidarity, multiculturalism—and their many discontents.